woywoy123/AnalysisG/docs/source/submission/condor.rst

        Build and submit scripts automatically to the cluster.

-    .. py:attribute:: OutputDirectory -> str

-       Globally apply the given output directory to all **Analysis** objects.
+    :ivar str OutputDirectory: Globally apply the given output directory to all **Analysis** objects.

-    .. py:attribute:: ProjectName -> str

-       Globally apply the given project name to all **Analysis** objects.
+    :ivar str ProjectName: Globally apply the given project name to all **Analysis** objects.

-    .. py:attribute:: Verbose -> int

-       Globally apply the verbosity to all **Analysis** objects.
+    :ivar int Verbose: Globally apply the verbosity to all **Analysis** objects.

-    .. py:attribute:: PythonVenv -> str
+    :ivar str PythonVenv:

        A parameter which selects the python environment to use.
        In the case of py-venv, simply create an alias or bash environment variable pointing to the particular py-venv directory.
        E.g. PythonGNN=/some-path/py-venv/../activate

-    .. py:attribute:: CondaVenv -> str

-       A parameter which selects the conda environment to use by name.
+    :ivar str CondaVenv: A parameter which selects the conda environment to use by name.

 A Simple Illustration of Chained Submissions